 Local government officials interested in engaging with active citizens within a “shared administration” framework, in order to facilitate the collective care of the material and immaterial common goods in their communities.
 Professionals interested in managing common goods in an economically sustainable way, creating opportunities for local development and increased wellbeing.

-The first course offered by SIBEC started in March 2017.
+The third course offered by SIBEC started in 2018.
 Further information about this course and how to enroll in future courses is available on the school’s website: www.sibec.eu

 SIBEC was launched officially in Rome on the 15th of December 2015 in Rome, at the Istituto Luigi Sturzo, with the participation of Gianluca Salvatori (Euricse), Flaviano Zandonai (Euricse), Gregorio Arena (Labus), Gianni Ferrero (City of Torino), Pierciro Galeone (IFEL – ANCI), Roberto Museo (CSVnet), Aldo Patruno (Agenzia del Demanio), Carmelo Di Marco (Federnotai), Paolo Fontana (Euricse) and Barbara Poggio (Università di Trento).